 We maintain a robust asset portfolio for the participating funds by investing in a wide range of investments, primarily with exposure to the U.S. and Asia (including Hong Kong and China).
+We may also consider using reinsurance assets as alternatives for fixed income assets.
 Generally, we aim to match the currency of fixed income investments and the underlying policy currency denomination to the extent appropriate investments are available and acceptable.
 However, taking into consideration the aforementioned market constraints, we also invest in assets that are not denominated in the same currency as the underlying policies ("currency mismatch").
 In such case, we may consider using derivatives to hedge the currency risk, and more broadly to ensure a proper matching between the assets and the policies.
 Some specific strategies may embed a currency mismatch as it may bring additional returns or be a source of diversification.
 We also aim at maintaining adequate liquidity with respect to the policies and an appropriate level of risk diversification.